Changes coming 1 July 2025

 3. Submit your application and documents:

-Your liquor licence certificate will be sent to the email address you nominated in your application.
+We'll email your liquor licence certificate to the address you provided in your application.

 Using your licence